davidhq/hodlings/README.md

 * footer shows total value in ETH and BTC in addition to chosen fiat currency
 * footer shows ETH market cap percentage of total crypto market cap
 * footer shows the *flippening ratio*
-* add 24h volume and rank columns
+* add 24h volume (as percentage of bitcoin's volume) column
+* add rank column
 * copy *.hodlings-example* file to *~/.hodlings* on first run for easier onboarding
 * adjust a few colors in the portfolio table for a nicer look
 * remove broken export to csv feature and a few deprecated or unneeded config options